Plug in power meter

 How to monitor the electricity using at home

 If your objective it is to decrease your electricity usage and save money on your electricity bills, the first step that you need to take it is to measure how much electricity you are consuming.

 Afterwards, you need to find the most effective ways to reduce your electricity consumption and measure how much electricity you are actually saving.

-All of our house appliances and devices like the wash machine, the dishwasher, the TV or the printer are plugged to a wall socket.
-With a power consumption meter we can determine how much energy our appliance or devices is using and, more importantly, we can measure the power consumption over a period of time.
+All of our house appliances and devices like the washing machine, the dishwasher, the TV or the printer are plugged to a wall socket.

 The image below shows the power meter that we are using during our tests.
 For more details and specifications, clicking on the image will re-direct you to the product page in Amazon.